 The term 'private interests' includes not only an individual's own personal, professional or business interests, but also those of individuals or groups with whom they are closely associated.
 This can include relatives, friends or even rivals.
 Interests can be either pecuniary or not.

-Managing risk associated with real or perceived conflicts of interest is key to ensuring that integrity and public trust are maintained.
+Managing risks associated with conflicts of interest is key to ensuring that integrity and public trust are maintained.